Botswana National Front: History

 In elections in 1999 and 2004, vote-splitting between the BNF and the BCP reduced the parliamentary representation of both the BNF and the opposition as a whole.
 The BNF retained only 6 of its 13 parliamentary seats in 1999 and the BCP won only one seat.
 An increase in the number of constituencies from 40 to 57 allowed the BNF to win 12 seats in 2009 despite no meaningful change in its vote share.
 The BCP did not benefit from the expansion of seats and again won only one seat.

 Until July 2010, the party was led by Otsweletse Moupo.
 Moupo himself has emphasized the need to help the poor escape from poverty.
 Moupo experienced a number of public embarrassments in 2006 that led to serious and mounting challenges from within the party.
 Moupo's leadership was reaffirmed at a special party congress in 2007, but his opponents continued to challenge his leadership.
 In 2008 and 2009, the BNF suspended or expelled several prominent members, including several of its parliamentary representatives, and fought several court battles related to primary elections.

 In the 2009 elections, several former members of the BNF ran as independent candidates, referring to themselves as the Temporary Platform.
 The BNF suffered significant losses; it won six seats.
 The BCP formed an electoral pact with the Botswana Alliance Movement and the NDF and increased its representation from one seat to five.
 Vote-splitting continues to be a problem in that the BDP often wins seats when all three parties are competitive.
 This occurs most often in urban areas.
 But the BDP also took seats from the BNF in rural constituencies where the BCP did not have a candidate.

 Otsweletse Moupo decided that he would not defend his position as party president and Duma Boko was elected as the new party president in July 2010.
-In 2013 congress that will be held in Gantsi, Comrade Monang will challenge Comrade Boko in what seems to be a David vs Goliath war.
+In the 2013 congress that will be held in Gantsi, Comrade Monang will challenge Comrade Boko in what seems to be a David vs Goliath war.